arpan-dey-code/CUBESAT/Communication.md

 | **Integration Ease**            | Easy integration into small satellites       |
 | **Cost**                        | Competitive for its feature set              |

-## with FSK modulation data rate is around 300 kbps

 # RF5110G  (Power Amplifier)